ABOUT OUR SERVICES

 Yes.
 Books and reading benefit inmate health, enhance institutional safety, and aid rehabilitation.
 People tell us that when they have books to read, they are better able to manage their behavior; enjoy better overall mental health; experience less boredom, agitation, and despair; and generally feel calmer and more focused.
 People also say that books help them build positive social bonds with other people; exercise their creativity and imagination; acquire new skills; and reflect on their lives and grow as human beings.

-Reach out to us here (link to contact form).
-Select [5.c. from above] from the dropdown menu.
+Reach out to us here.
+Select “I work in a correctional facility” from the dropdown menu.
 A staff member will follow up with you to add your facility to our database and ensure that any specific book rules at your facility are correctly entered.
 All book requests from people at your facility will be marked up with your facility’s rules prior to fulfillment.

 Click here for a generic flyer explaining our services.
 This flyer can be modified to suit the specific rules at your facility.
 We suggest posting these flyers in the housing units at your facility, as well as any library or educational spaces.

 Return the book in the original packaging, marked RTS (return to sender).
-The return will be at PBP’s expense We will attempt to replace the item with a more suitable one.
+The return will be at PBP’s expense.
+PBP will reach out to your mailroom to ensure we understand the reason for the rejection and have a proper record of all book rules at your facility.
+PBP will then attempt to replace the item with a more suitable one.

 Do not return the books.
 Add the books to your facility’s library or use them in any way you wish.